Lutajuća Srca: 1970–mid-1980s

-In 1974, the band released their debut album, entitled Lutajuća Srca 1.
-The album was produced by Jure Robežnik.
-After the album was released, Đokić, Marković and Jovanović decided to continue activity as a trio.
-They went on several joint tours with singer Zdravko Čolić and singer-songwriter Kemal Monteno and performed as the opening band for the Scottish group Middle of the Road on their concert in Skopje.
+In 1974, the band released their debut album, entitled Lutajuća Srca 1 as a trio consisting of Đokić, Marković and Jovanović.
+The album was recorded in Ljubljana and produced by Jure Robežnik.
+Alongside the songs which had already appeared on their 7-inch singles, the album featured new songs "Starac i more" ("The Old Man and the Sea"), "Rastanak" ("The Parting"), "Tiše srce" ("Be Quiet, Heart").
+After the album release, Lutajuća Srca went on several joint tours with singer Zdravko Čolić and singer-songwriter Kemal Monteno and performed as the opening band for the Scottish group Middle of the Road on their concert in Skopje.
 During 1974, the band members wrote music for Dragoslav Lazić's film Košava, also appearing in the film as a group of hippies, and for Stole Janković's TV series Partizani (Partisans).
+The song "Oni su se zavoleli" ("They Fell in Love"), composed for Košava on the lyrics of writer Milovan Vitezović, and the song "Slutnja" ("Worry"), composed for Partizani on the lyrics of singer-songwriter and poet Arsen Dedić, were released on a 7-inch single.
 After the release of Košava and Partizani, the band got numerous invitations from theatres to write music for theatre plays.

-In 1975, Đokić left the band and was replaced by Vesna Topolčević.
-With her as the vocalist Lutajuća Srca recorded the 7-inch single with the songs "Verujem u ljubav" ("I Believe in Love") and "Poruka kiše" ("Message of the Rain").
-After the single release, the band made a hiatus because Marković and Jovanović went to serve their mandatory army stint.
+In 1975, Đokić left the band to dedicate herself to her studies, recording her only solo release, the 7-inch single with the songs "Uvelo lišće" ("Dead Leaves") and "Tiše, tiše zatvaraj vrata" ("Close the Door Quietly, Quietly").
+She was replaced by Vesna Topolčević.
+With her as the vocalist, Lutajuća Srca recorded the 7-inch single with the songs "Verujem u ljubav" ("I Believe in Love") and "Poruka kiše" ("Message of the Rain").
+After the single release, the band made a hiatus as Marković and Jovanović went to serve their mandatory stints in the Yugoslav People's Army.
 After their return from the army, they continued their activity with the new singer, Elvira Ignjatović.

-At the end of the decade, Spomenka Đokić returned to the band.
+At the end of the 1970s, Spomenka Đokić returned to the band.
 In 1981, the band released the album Strepnja (Worry) for PGP-RTB.
-The songs "U poznu jesen" ("In the Late Autumn"), written on the lyrics of Serbian 19th century poet Vojislav Ilić, and "Večernja pesma" ("An Evening Poem"), written on the lyrics of American 19th century poet Sidney Lanier, saw large radio play.
+The songs "U poznu jesen" ("In the Late Autumn"), written on the lyrics of Serbian 19th-century poet Vojislav Ilić, and "Večernja pesma" ("An Evening Poem"), written on the lyrics of American 19th-century poet Sidney Lanier, saw large radio play.
 During the same year, they released the album of scout songs entitled Šuma je izviđaču drug (The Forest Is a Scout's Friend).
 The album was recorded with the support of the Scout Association of Serbia and the Scout Association of Niš.

 In the mid-1980s, the band ended their activity.